Esskayy-7/Task_Scheduler_MSP430FR2355/README.md

 ---

-## Demo

-> _Add a short GIF or video here of the LEDs blinking and responding to the potentiometer and button.
-Even a 5-second phone recording makes a significant difference for anyone reviewing the project._

-Suggested demo content:
-- Rotating the potentiometer → LED1 and LED2 visibly trade blink speeds
-- Single button press → both LEDs slow down
-- Double button press → both LEDs speed up
-- UART output captured in a serial monitor (e.g. PuTTY or CCS terminal) showing ADC values streaming at ~250 ms intervals

----

 ## Future Improvements

 - **Priority levels** — assign high/low priority to tasks so critical tasks (e.g. ADC sampling) are always served first